Lyndel Costain on Weight Management

-Lyndel Costain is one of the best known dietitians in the UK.
-She has over 20 years experience in helping people to manage their weight, advises other health professionals and regularly writes and broadcasts on the subject.
+Many people will recognise Lyndel Costain's name from her TV appearances.
+She has over 20 years experience helping people to manage their weight and advises other health professionals along with her writing and broadcast work.
 Lyndel is a guest dietitian for WLR and we asked her for her views on weight management and her opinion of WLR's weight management programme.

 “A lot has happened in 20 years.
 Our environment has changed greatly – tasty, high calorie food is always in easy reach and labour-saving devices mean less active lifestyles.

 “Food is an easy way to cope with stress or get a boost when we are time-pressured by busy lives.
 At the same time there is constant pressure to get gorgeous - with the help of endless celebrity or miracle diets - to fit into our ‘slim is beautiful’ culture.

 “Meanwhile the number of people whose weight is at a level where it’s affecting their health has tripled.
 Is it really any wonder we find weight issues such a struggle?!